Articles in Fish

 Chicken livers and anchovies are as different as can be.
 When cooked properly with a charred exterior and an interior still moist and pink, chicken livers are creamy and earthy with a hint of sweetness.

-Anchovies on the other hand have a sharper impact on the palette — salty, raspy and tangy.
+Anchovies on the other hand have a sharper impact on the palate — salty, raspy and tangy.
 Combined, they bring out the best in one another.

 As with any simple recipe, this dish is only as good as the quality of the ingredients.
 Whenever possible, buy organic chicken livers to avoid the chemicals and antibiotics that can accumulate in birds that are raised in industrial coops.
 Skinless anchovies packed in olive oil are not overly salty.
 Because the fish are caught all over the world, experimenting with different brands will lead you to the one you like the best.